dinh/book-summaries/21-lessons-for-the-21st-century.md

 #### Tech accelerating change:

 Technological disruption has moved so fast that it cannot be democratically understood and regulated.
 Now, we are approaching a point where we can shape humans themselves, not just the external world.
 “We will learn how to design brains, extend lives, and kill thoughts at our discretion.
 Nobody knows what the consequences will be.
 Humans were always far better at inventing tools than using them wisely.”
 Ordinary people may not understand these advances, but they do have an increasing sense that the future no longer features them as the protagonist.
-“In the 20th century, the masses revolted against exploitation and sought to translate their vital role int eh economy into political power.
+“In the 20th century, the masses revolted against exploitation and sought to translate their vital role in the economy into political power.
 Now the masses fear irrelevance, and they are frantic to use their remaining political power before it is too late… It is much harder to struggle against irrelevance than against exploitation.”

 #### Liberalism’s crisis:

 Fascism and communism both had global narratives that challenged liberalism.
 In this moment, the challenges are not a coherent ideological opponent, but a more nihilistic, local reactionary movement. “the breakdown of liberalism is tentatively filled by nostalgic fantasies about some local golden past.”
 Despite liberalism’s shortcomings, it has a much better record than its alternatives, producing unprecedented peace and prosperity.
 However, is has no answers to the biggest problems we face: ecological collapse and technological disruption.
 Liberalism relied on economic growth to solve problems, promising everyone a slice of a growing pie.
-But the imperative for economic growth is the cause of the ecological crisis, and increases technological disruption because it is predicate don the invention of more and more disruptive technologies.
+But the imperative for economic growth is the cause of the ecological crisis, and increases technological disruption because it is predicated on the invention of more and more disruptive technologies.
 People have expected their children to have better lives than them for several generation, but in the coming years, the younger generation might be lucky to simply preserve the same standard of living as their parents.
 Can liberalism reinvent itself again, like it did in the 30’s and 60’s, or is it time for a new story that goes beyond not only old gods and nations but even the core modern values of liberty and equality?

 ## Ch.
 2 Work

 Will automation put many people out of work, or will it continue creating new, different types of jobs?
 Humans have physical and cognitive capabilities.
-In the industrial revolution, machines replaces lots of physical labor, but created new jobs that required cognitive labor.
+In the industrial revolution, machines replaced lots of physical labor, but created new jobs that required cognitive labor.
 But when AI begins to outperform humans at jobs that require cognitive labor, we don’t know know of any third field of activity where humans will have an edge.
 If human cognition and intuition is just pattern recognition and biochemical algorithms, there is no reasons computers cannot perform these functions.
 And we must not compare a single human to a single computer.
 The power of computing is the connectivity and ability to update.
 We should comparing the abilities of a collection of human individuals to the abilities of an integrated network.
 Self driving cars could obey all local traffic laws with perfect coordination, AI doctors all of the world could be instantly updated to include state-of-the-art diagnostic criteria.
 Even creative jobs stand to be automated.
 Art strives to produce some emotional reaction in people.
 Algorithmically tailored music could someday be tuned to your emotions more effectively than any human created piece.
 New jobs that require AI-human cooperation will be created, but these will require high levels of expertise.
 People will likely not be capable of retraining from low skill to high skill jobs quickly enough.
 We may suffer simultaneously from high unemployment and a shortage of skilled labor.